How does the human brain decide what information to attend to and what information to ignore?

 3) Goal / Need Relevance (in terms of social versus nonsocial or communicative relevance, etc.)

 In one study published in Frontiers in Human Neuroscience (2013), we investigated the neural substrates of social versus emotional relevance.
-In order to do so, we presented images to healthy adult participants that could either have a social or nonsocial content, and be of either positive, negative or “neutral” valence.
+In order to do so, we presented images depicting complex visual scenes to healthy adult participants that could either have a social or nonsocial content, and be of either positive, negative or “neutral” valence.

 Our findings suggest that the human brain, or at least the regions mentioned above, attribute(s) stronger relevance to social (versus nonsocial) information, regardless of valence.
 This reflects the notion that social information is highly salient for human behavior per se.
 In turn, probably because of the higher biological salience in terms of survival, nonsocial negative (versus positive) information is preferentially processed, allowing for a fast detection of potential threats.